-There’s no cure for Alzheimer’s disease, but there are ways to manage it and treat symptoms.
-In part 1 of Treating Alzheimer’s, we hear from people living with the disease about the lifestyle changes they’ve adopted to continue leading active, social lives.
+There's no cure for Alzheimer's disease, but there are ways to manage it and treat symptoms.
+In this episode, we hear from people living with the disease about the healthy changes they've made to continue leading active, social lives.

 What did you think of this episode?
 We’d love to hear from you.

 - Alzheimer’s Speaks

 - Alzheimer’s Association Local Chapters (US)

 - Dementia Friendly America

 - Dr Andrew Budson - Seven Steps to Managing Your Memory: What's Normal, What's Not and What to Do About It